brizmon/DEK/PROPOSAL.md

 * Phase 1: Friday
     * Improvements to appearance
-    * Add any additional features of sufficient time remaining
+    * Add any additional features if sufficient time remaining